isemenkov/libpasncurses/README.md

-# libpasncurses
+# libPasnCurses

-The Curses library forms a wrapper over working with raw terminal codes, and provides highly flexible and efficient API (Application Programming Interface).
+libPasnCurses is delphi and object pascal bindings around [nCurses](https://invisible-island.net/ncurses/) library.
+The nCurses library is a wrapper over working with raw terminal codes, and provides highly flexible and efficient API (Application Programming Interface).
 It provides functions to move the cursor, create windows, produce colors, play with mouse etc. The application programs need not worry about the underlying terminal capabilities.